TakundaKatsidzira/TakundaKatsidzira/explorer/README.md

 🧭 EXPLORER: Terminal-Based Virtual File System
 # (OOP: Encapsulation, Abstraction) The explorer class encapsulates all file/folder logic and exposes only necessary operations, hiding internal state and implementation details from the user.
 This abstraction allows users to interact with a simple interface while the complexity is managed internally.

-EXPLORER is a terminal-based file explorer that simulates a virtual file system with robust functionality for file and folder management, access control, undo/redo, and analytics.
+EXPLORER is a terminal-based file explorer that simulates a virtual file system with robust functionality for file and folder management, access control, recall of previous commands, and analytics.
 It supports two user roles—Owner and User—each with distinct permissions, providing a secure and controlled environment for file operations.
 # (OOP: Inheritance, Polymorphism) The Owner and User roles can be implemented as subclasses of a User base class.
 Inheritance allows shared logic (e.g., navigation) while polymorphism enables method overriding for permission checks and command access, so Owner and User behave differently for the same command.
 # (Data Structures: Trees, Hash Maps) The file system is best modeled as a tree, where each node is a file or folder.
 Hash maps (dictionaries) are used for fast lookup of files/folders by name or path, and to map users to their permissions.
 # (Algorithms: Traversal, Search) Tree traversal algorithms (DFS for recursive operations like tree display, BFS for breadth-wise listing) are used for commands like ls (list), tr (tree), and fd (find/search).